U.S. fans catch soccer fever, but team slumps to defeat

 It could have been all so different: U.S. substitute Chris Wondolowski missed a glorious chance in the dying seconds of normal time to seal victory.
 Fans around the country held their heads in their hands in shared agony.

-At the packed Campus Lounge bar in Denver, everyone in the bar had stood up for the U.S. national anthem before kick-off.
+At the packed Campus Lounge bar in Denver, everyone stood up for the U.S. national anthem before kick-off.

 "I've seen a lot of sports events in a lot of places, and I've never seen anything like that," said owner and former Chicago Blackhawks ice hockey player Jim Wiste.
 "It's good for the community."

-(Reporting by Daniel Wallis in Denver; Additional reporting by Lisa Maria Garza in Arlington, Texas; Curtis Skinner in New York; and Nick Carey in Chicago; Editing by Bill Trott, Sandra Maler and Eric Beech)
+(Reporting by Daniel Wallis in Denver; Additional reporting by Lisa Maria Garza in Arlington, Texas, Curtis Skinner in New York, Nick Carey in Chicago, and Jimmy Lovaas in Seattle; Editing by Bill Trott, Sandra Maler, Eric Beech and Ken Wills)